 The dire facet of Britain’s vote to leave the EU is that most of the answers are yet to come.
 A mass exodus from the EU could hugely damage the stability of the global economy and cause the political equilibrium to wobble.

 The EU cannot allow eurosceptic populists to walk all over it.
 But it seems that European leaders have lost confidence.
 British Prime Minister Theresa May several weeks ago travelled to Germany in order to speak with Chancellor Angela Merkel regarding Britain’s conditions for EU abandonment.

 After weeks of stubbornness from EU states, she did in fact return with success.
-May had managed to convince the formidable EU ‘leader’ that Britain would need more time before kick-starting the leave process, and that talks would not commence in 2016.
-Talks of a similar nature held with French President Francois Hollande resulted in a more relaxed approach towards the need for Dover-Calais border checks, and that free movement would suddenly be up for discussion.
+May has managed to convince the EU ‘leader’ that Britain would need more time before kick-starting the leave process, and that talks would not commence in 2016.
+Talks of a similar nature held with French President François Hollande resulted in a more relaxed approach towards the need for Dover-Calais border checks, and that free movement would suddenly be up for discussion.

-The EU now has the chance to repair itself, arming itself against the next artillery fire from other Eurosceptics.
-If the EU is to survive, and have any chance of remaining an authoritative and reputable force for political and economic decision making, it must restore order and assert its authority.
+Watching President Hollande and Chancellor Merkel benignly allow the UK to call the shots over Brexit makes for painful watching.
+The EU now has the chance to repair itself, taking up arms against the next artillery fire from other Eurosceptics.
+If the EU is to survive, and have any chance of remaining as an authoritative and reputable force for political and economic decision making, it must restore order and assert its authority.